Banks says defense bill means more Hoosier jobs

 • Space Force – The act recognizes space as a war-fighting domain and establishes the U.S. Space Force as the sixth Armed Service of the United States under the Air Force — the first new branch of the military since 1947 and a priority of President Trump.

-• 3.1% Pay Raise – The ac supports a 3.1% pay raise – the largest increase in a decade – and extends special pay and bonuses for service members.
-It also doubles the reimbursement allowance for professional licenses, takes steps to remedy child-care waitlist backlogs on military bases and improves the moving process.
+• 3.1% Pay Raise – The act supports a 3.1% pay raise – the largest increase in a decade – and extends special pay and bonuses for service members.
+It also doubles the reimbursement allowance for professional licenses, takes steps to remedy child care wait list backlogs on military bases and improves the moving process.

 • Repeals the Widow’s Tax – The act includes a three-year, phased repeal of the requirement that Survivor Benefit Plan payments be reduced by Dependency and Indemnity Compensation payments.